Facts

 Practicalities

-• Getting there: From Jakarta, take the toll road from Jakarta to Bandung and exit at Jatiluhur (preferably) or Purwakarta.
+- Getting there: For domestic flights from or to West Java, such as the airport in Bandung, we recommend Baolau.
+From Jakarta, take the toll road from Jakarta to Bandung and exit at Jatiluhur (preferably) or Purwakarta.
 The are frequent buses to Purwakarta from Jakarta’s Kampung Rambutan bus terminal.
 If using public transport, either find a willing ojek driver in Purwakarta or take an angkot to Plered and an ojek from Plered to the foot of the mountain.
 If driving, it is less than 20km from Purwakarta to the mountain – head to Sukatani then turn right near the sign for the quarry and follow the road over the railway line and through Sukamaju, Tajursindang and Sindanglaya, after which you need to turn left (small wooden signpost for Gn Parang and Gn Bongkok) then right to Pasangrahan.

 Local Average Monthly Rainfall (mm):